RaduLupan/terraform-samples-aws/modules/data-stores/mysql/README.md

 * If the `subnet_ids` variable is set to null, the MySQL instance will be deployed on the [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) in the current [AWS region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html), which makes the MySQL instance endpoint public.
 * If the `subnet_ids` variable is pointing to public subnet IDs in a custom VPC then the MySQL instance endpoint will be public.
-* If the `subnet_ids` variable is pointing to private subnet IDs in a custom VPC then MySQL instance endpoint will be public.
+* If the `subnet_ids` variable is pointing to private subnet IDs in a custom VPC then MySQL instance endpoint will be private.

 ## Quick start